nhsconnect/FHIR-SpineCore/pages/design/ssp_overview.md

 GET https://[proxy_server]/https://[provider_server]/[fhir_base]/[fhir_request]
 ```

-Consumer systems **MUST NOT** amend the portion of the above URL returned from SDS (from the `nhsMhsEndPoint` attribute); this is typically the `https://[provider_server]/[fhir_base]` portion but may vary based on service.
-If this element does not match that held in SDS, for example the domain name is replaced with its equivalent IP address, or has an added explicit port declaration such as `:443`, the request when sent will be blocked by the SSP.

 A number of Spine specific HTTP headers also need to be populated with the intended spine interactionID and system ASIDs.

 | Header               | Value |